 Credit: Sylvia Muller

 Every pup deserves a trip to the beach.
 Watch them roll in the sand, bark at the approaching tide, and maybe even meet their first crab!
 At the East Hampton Main Beach, dogs are welcome to enjoy the seashore off-leash during the off-season (from the end of September until the second week in May).
-Be sure to book your stay at the Mill House Inn.
-Pet-friendly suites come with homemade dog food ready and waiting in the fridge (choose between turkey or lamb).
-The inn owners have walkers and sitters on call if you want to go out, and are more than happy to direct you to all the dog-friendly beaches and restaurants in the area.
+Be sure to book your stay at the Mill House Inn, where the cost to bring your furry companion is $60 per night.
+There are three pet-friendly suites but the dogs are not to be left alone in them without permission from management.
+The inn owners are more than happy to direct you to all the dog-friendly beaches and restaurants in the area.

 Comfort Inn & Suites Watertown 1000 Islands (Thousand Islands-Seaway)

-Enjoy the Thousand Islands region 1,000 times more when you can visit with your dog.
+Enjoy the Thousand Islands region 1,000 times more when you visit with your dog.
 You’ll love the clean, cozy, and affordable rooms at the dog-friendly Comfort Inn & Suites Watertown 1000 Islands.
-There’s grass and sidewalk nearby for early morning walks, and just a hop, skip, and a 15-minute drive west will bring you to the Black River Trail.
+There’s grass and sidewalk nearby for early morning walks, and just a hop, skip, and a 15-minute drive east will bring you to the Black River Trail.
 Thanks to the Rails-to-Trails Conservancy, the Black River Trail makes for easy strolling in nature, where your dog can feel the soft earth beneath their paws.
-Head to Wood Boat Brewery for fresh-brewed beer, brick-oven pizza, and a front deck overlooking the St. Lawrence River.
+Head to Wood Boat Brewery for fresh-brewed beer, brick-oven pizza, and a front deck that accommodates dogs and overlooks the St. Lawrence River.

 Holiday Inn Saratoga Springs (Capital-Saratoga)

 Dogs and people who love them will feel right at home in Saratoga Springs, thanks to its Dog-Friendly Downtown initiative.
 You’ll notice a special sticker in the window of 70 different restaurants, cafes, shops, wineries, bars, and more, indicating that they’re down with dogs.
-All participants can be found on Discover Saratoga’s website.
-Post up with your pup at the clean and comfortable Holiday Inn Saratoga Springs, where it’s only a $25 pet deposit per stay.
+All participants can be found here.
+Post up with your pup at the clean and comfortable Holiday Inn Saratoga Springs for a fee of $30 per night.
 Guests with pets are usually booked on the first floor so it’s easier to get out for walks.

 Buttermilk Falls Inn and Spa (Hudson Valley)